 The dough is a very simple mixture of creamed butter and sugar, then adding in the dry ingredients.

-The other great thing about these cookies is there is no need to chill the dough first.
+No. The other great thing about these cookies is there is no need to chill the dough first.
 Just mix it up, scoop and bake.
 You can have fresh and warm, Chunky Salted Chocolate Chip Cookies to serve in less than half an hour.

 Not into salt?
-That’s ok

-Ooh and finally, they do taste great without the sea salt too, so you can still use this recipe to make a non-salted choc chip cookie.
+That’s ok.
+They do taste great without the sea salt too, so you can still use this recipe to make a non-salted choc chip cookie.

 So have at it.
 Get your cookies on 🙂